tarantool/doc/doc/contributing/docs/sphinx-warnings.rst

 **Solution:**

-If you don't need it there, place ``:orphan:`` directive at the top of the file.
+If you don't want to include the document in a toctree, place the ``:orphan:`` directive at the top of the file.
-Or, if this file is included somewhere or reused, add it to the _includes directory.
+If this file is already included somewhere or reused, add it to the _includes directory.
-These directories are ignored by Sphinx because we put them in ``exclude_patterns`` in ``conf.py`` file.
+Sphinx ignores everything in this directory because we list it among ``exclude_patterns`` in ``conf.py``.

 Duplicate label "...", other instance in ".../.../..."
 ------------------------------------------------------

-**Example:**
+..  // **Example:**

-This happens if you include the contents of one file with tags in another.
+This happens if you include the contents of a file into another file, when the included file has tags in it.
-Then Sphinx thinks the tags are repeated.
+In this, Sphinx thinks the tags are repeated.

 **Solution:**

-As in previous case, don't forget to add such file in _includes or avoid using tags within it.
+As in the previous case, add the file to _includes or avoid using tags in it.

 Malformed hyperlink target
 --------------------------

 **Similar warning:** Unknown target name: "..."

-Check the spelling of the target or the accuracy of the tag.
+Check the target spelling and the tag syntax.

 **Example:**